-November marks the next step in Vancouver’s newest attempt to try and reign in it’s out of control rental and property market.
-As of the beginning of this month more information and instructions have been distributed to all Vancouver homeowners about what the city has called the Empty Homes Tax, or Vacancy Tax.
-The Empty Homes tax will levy a tax of 1% of a property’s assessed taxable value on all homes which are not the homeowner’s principal residence, and is not occupied by a friend or family member or rented out for periods of 30 days or more for 6 months.
-It became an approved by-law enacted by city council in November of last year.
+November marks the next step in Vancouver’s newest attempt to try and reign in its out of control rental and property market.
+As of the beginning of this month, more information and instructions have been distributed to all Vancouver homeowners about what the city has called the Empty Homes Tax or Vacancy Tax.
+The Empty Homes Tax will levy a tax of 1% of a property’s assessed taxable value on all homes which are not the homeowner’s principal residence and is not occupied by a friend or family member or rented out for periods of 30 days or more for 6 months.
+It became an approved by-law enacted by the city council in November of last year.

 Many people believe that offshore investors, temporary and foreign residents, or snowbirds are the majority owners of these vacant properties, and it is these people are who the Empty Homes Tax is targeting.
 Of course, the tax has been met with much debate.
 Tom Davidoff, an Associate Business Professor at the University of British Columbia told the Globe and Mail that the tax won’t solve the crisis but that raising taxes on people who do not live and work in Vancouver was a good idea.
 He said,

 “We have low property taxes and high income and sales taxes, and the message that sends is: Don’t live and work here, but do buy property here”.